Al Pacino, 83, and Noor Alfallah, 29, are 'still together' despite her bid for custody of their son. What we know.

 Pacino's rep dismissed the breakup report, and said the couple worked together to establish a formal custody arrangement.

-"Al and Noor have successfully worked together and have mutually reached agreements regarding their child Roman," the actor's publicist told Insider on Thursday.
+"Al and Noor have successfully worked together and have mutually reached agreements regarding their child Roman," the actor's publicist told Yahoo on Thursday.
 "They are still together."

 According to People magazine, Pacino and Alfallah were out to dinner at Chateau Marmont in Los Angeles — the same day the legal papers were filed.
 They arrived and left together, and dined with another couple.